Principal Investigator

 Daniel Chavez, PhD (UCLA), former postdoc (2021-2023)

 Daniel has expertise in genome sequencing, assembly, bioinformatics, and evolutionary genetics and worked with us on the comparative genomics projects of the Arizona Cancer Evolution Center.
-He is now a professor at the Pontificia Universidad Católica del Ecuador (PUCE).
+He is now a professor at Universidad Indoamérica in Ecuador.
 We still work extensively with Daniel on multiple comparative oncology projects.

 Jolten Larremore, MS (2021) Informatics, NAU